 My Daily Choice follows the classic MLM patterns that I've seen time and time again.
 Distributors first earn money by selling the products to customers.
 There is then the option to build a team as well.
 A team has the potential to increase your income, as you can earn some commissions from the success of your team members.

 I'm considering both areas as part of this review, along with whether you can earn reliable income through My Daily Choice.

 My Daily Choice has a larger and more interesting variety of CBD oil products than many other companies.
 Their selection includes the following areas:

 - CBD Keto Creamers

 The tinctures are the typical CBD oils that you'll find from many companies.
-As is often the case, My Daily Choice provides a full-spectrum version and one that is simply isolate.
-The full-spectrum oil contains a wider range of compounds, but will have less CBD as a consequence.
+As is often the case, My Daily Choice provides a full-spectrum version and one that is simply isolated.
+The full-spectrum oil contains a wider range of compounds but will have less CBD as a consequence.

 Each tincture style has its advantages, so it's useful that My Daily Choice provides both options.
-Each type can be purcahsed in a 500 mg or 750 mg concentration.
-The isolate also has natural, cinnamon or peppermint flavoring.
+Each type can be purchased in a 500 mg or 750 mg concentration.
+The isolate also has natural, cinnamon, or peppermint flavoring.